For the latest FAQs, health and safety plans, links to the dashboard and more, visit the Campus Reopening page.

-Kaufman Building Room 138
+Kaufman Hall Room 138

 He specializes in describing and quantifying temporal and spatial variations in near surface deformation and landscape evolution.
 To document variability in regional scale deformation he integrates structural, geomorphic, and petrographic data sets.
 His current research projects involve field work along the Pacific coast of Costa Rica, in central Colorado, and Valley and Ridge of central PA.

 Description, origin, development, and classification of landforms.
 Relationships of soils, surficial materials, and landforms to rocks, structures, climate, processes, and time.
 Topics will include interpretation of maps and aerial photographs of landscapes produced in tectonic, volcanic, fluvial, glacial, periglacial, coastal, karst, and eolian environments.
 Exercises will include: photo-geologic interpretation, surficial mapping, and classification of soils.
 Lectures, discussions, laboratories, and field trip(s).
 Three hours classroom and three hours laboratory a week.
 Prerequisite: 141, 142, or 151 or permission of instructor.
 Offered every other year.